 Once a data holder is satisfied that it has a lawful justification for processing personal data, it must adhere to the following processing principles prescribed in Section 18.

-Businesses may collect personal data only for specified and lawful purposes.
-These purposes can be set out in an aptly worded privacy policy[2].
+[2].
 Data collected for one purpose, for example sending information to a customer on Product A, cannot be used for another purpose, such as sending information on Product B.

 Personal data collected must be adequate, relevant and not excessive in relation to the purposes for which it is processed.
 In practice, this means that data holders must not collect or hold more information than they need for their purpose.
 For example, an online supermarket may collect the name and address of a customer which is required to deliver the goods purchased.
 One may query whether the customer’s age is required, unless the sale is of alcohol for instance.